The tour begins at the award-winning Swift House Inn in

 VBT Pre-Trip Extension guests: You have another morning to

 to the Swift House Inn in Middlebury.
-The shuttle will stop at the airport to
+This transfer is only available to guests

 clothes for a bike fitting and brief cycling-skills clinic.
 This will be

 immediately followed by a short warm-up ride.
 Then, gather at 6:00 pm for an

 orientation meeting and welcome cocktail.
 We will enjoy a candlelit dinner at